 This past season, West made his role debut as the Astrologer in Britten's The Burning Fiery Furnace at The Juilliard School.
-In April, he wrote and produced Rhizome: A Theatrical Recital which featured 23 artists across three different disciplines (actors, dancers, musicians), and was presented at The Juilliard School to great response.
-Last summer, West portrayed the title role of Billy Bigelow in Rodgers and Hammerstein's Carousel, in a new production conceived by Brooklyn based director John Giampietro at The Chautauqua Institution.
+In April 2018, he wrote and produced Rhizome: A Theatrical Recital which featured 23 artists across three different disciplines (actors, dancers, musicians), and was presented at The Juilliard School to great response.
+West also portrayed the title role of Billy Bigelow in Rodgers and Hammerstein's Carousel, in a new production conceived by Brooklyn based director John Giampietro at The Chautauqua Institution.

 During the 2016-2017 season, West took on the title role of Billy Budd in a workshop version directed by 3 time Obie Award Winner Ain Gordon, and was the baritone soloist in Brahms' Ein Deutsches Requiem with the Mississippi Symphony Orchestra under the direction of Bill Wymond.
 Other highlights included a number of prominent Lincoln Center debuts including Bach's BWV 82: Ich Habe Genug with Juilliard Chamberfest in Peter Jay Sharp Theater and the world premiere of Wayne Oquin's Meditation in Alice Tully Hall.